Ivan Riabchyi

-Ivan Serhiiovych Riabchyi (Note: Also Ryabtchiy, Riabtchii, Riabchii or Riabtchiï.) (Іва́н Сергі́йович Рябчі́й, /uk/; born 9 August 1978) is a Ukrainian translator, journalist, publisher and cultural manager.
+Ivan Serhiiovych Riabchyi (Note: Also Ryabtchiy, Riabtchii, Riabchii or Riabtchiï.) (Іва́н Сергі́йович Рябчі́й, /uk/; born 9 August 1978) is a Ukrainian translator, journalist, publisher, scholar (PhD), and cultural manager.
 He is one of the leading francophone translators in Ukraine who writes in Ukrainian, Russian and French.
+Head of the Representative Office of the Ukrainian Institute in France (2023-2024).

 Biography

 Education

 Ivan Riabchyi studied French language and literature at the Faculty of Philology of Foreign Countries of the Oles Honchar Dnipro National University from 1995 to 2000.
 During his graduate, he deepened his field of study in the speciality Foreign literature (2000–2003) and Journalism (2004–2007).
 His Thesis Director was philosopher and writer Volodymyr Selivanov-Buryak.
+In May 2026, he earned the degree of Doctor of Philosophy (PhD) at the National Pedagogical Drahomanov University, having successfully defended his dissertation within the UNESCO Chair on Science Education.